-Tantalum is a rare, hard, blue-grey, dense, lustrous metal that is renowned for its high corrosion resistance.
-It is a very hard, malleable, ductile, easily fabricated and highly conductive of heat and electricity.
+Tantalum is a rare, hard, blue-grey, dense, lustrous metal.
+It is renowned for its high corrosion resistance.
+This metal is a very hard, malleable, ductile, easily fabricated and highly conductive of heat and electricity.

 - Product uses

 Tantalum is one of the most inert, unreactive metals known.
 Its primary use is in high power electronic capacitors and resistors.
 It is one of the best metals for this purpose as it confers a high capacitance in a small volume.
 This feature offers size and weight advantages in sophisticated hand-held electronic devices such as mobile phones and portable computers.